 For example, in my household you will find:

-- Poliboy Furniture Intensive care for lacquered wooden furniture like our dining table and coffee table
+- Poliboy Furniture Intensive care for lacquered wooden furniture like our dining table and coffee table, this also smells amazing and easy to use!

 - Bref, it’s a solution to wipe off grease and stains after cooking; I often use this after I fry; it keeps the hot plate and backsplash squeaky clean.
 Although, I promised this would be the last one I will use as I plan to use an orange+vinegar as a cleaning solution, as Raimund suggested.